zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/connect-provision-adb/connect-provision-adb.md

 ## Introduction ##

-In this lab you will setup your environment.
+In this lab you will set up your environment.
 Here we will show you how to provision an Oracle Autonomous Database instances, create a user, load data into the database, and set up credentials and tools.

 Estimated Time: 20 mins